Field-Level Auditing: General Information

 The development of automatic data processing has made it necessary for companies to consider protecting sensitive information.
 In certain highly regulated industries, these companies must implement auditing to address identity-management concerns related to compliance issues.
 Regulations such as Sarbanes-Oxley (SOX) Act, the Health Insurance Portability and Accountability Act (HIPAA), and the Payment Card Industry Data Security Standard (PCI DSS) all have extensive requirements on the auditing of user identity and access to system resources.

-By using the field-level auditing functionality, which provides auditing at the level of actual fields (that is, UI elements) on particular forms for particular records, you can monitor and record user actions on MYOB Advanced forms as they are recorded in the system.
+By using the field-level auditing functionality, which provides auditing at the level of actual fields (that is, UI elements) on particular forms for particular records, you can monitor and record user actions on MYOB Acumatica forms as they are recorded in the system.
 The audit trail holds records of every change users have made on the monitored forms, such as changes to documents or transactions and their properties, modifications to customer accounts or employee records, and changes in security policies.
 You can also see who made the changes and when they took place.

 Attention: The functionality is available if the Field-Level Audit feature is enabled on the Enable/Disable Features (CS100000) form.